Aldbg74/Aldbg74/README.md

 <h1>About me Alexis ✋ </h1>

 Hi ! <br>

+*I am soon starting a job in civic service.
+I wouldn't be so active*

 - <h4>How i am ?</h4>
 I am Alexis, I am 21 years old at the time of writing these lines! <br>
 Novice in programming, I had initially studied in a design office (use of CAD software), before choosing to convert to IT, <br>